Rock & Roll Heart Attack

 Rock & Roll Heart Attack is Cindy Valentine's debut album.
-The nine-year-old Canadian prodigy released Rock & Roll Heart Attack on vinyl with CBS Columbia Records in 1984.
+The Canadian prodigy released Rock & Roll Heart Attack on vinyl with CBS Columbia Records in 1984.
 Valentine's subsequent work is featured in the title track of the film Repossessed (1990).
 Mannequin Two: On the Move (1991) features Valentine's single "Pick Up The Pieces (To My Heart)"; her song "Please" appears in the soundtrack of Love in Paris/Another 9½ Weeks (1997).
 Valentine starred as Shana the Rock Star in Teen Witch (1989), where she co-wrote and performed the songs "Never Gonna Be The Same Again" and "Finest Hour".

 Valentine is Italian born and was raised in Canada.
 She is a classically trained, solo singer, composer, pianist and percussionist who is now a U.S. citizen and works as a composer in the film and television industry.

 Background

 Rock And Roll Heart Attack produced three singles: "Victim", "Make It Through the Night" and "Big Kiss".
 A music video titled Victim, starring Cindy Valentine and Michael Damian was produced to support the album.
 Rock And Roll Heart Attack was re-released on CD in 2007 on Magada Records.